joe-xing-ai/gadget/README.md

 For now we only support Ubuntu and Windows 10 OS

     - conda activate gadget
-    - cd ./python/ && python main.py --download --dataset_name "food01" --image_folder "./data/food01"
+    - cd ./python/ && python main.py --download --dataset_name "food101" --image_folder "../data/food101"

+This will download different type of data / images in tensorflow dataset into the temporary data folder

+    - cd ./python/ &&

+This will pre-process the image data and generate tfrecords for faster search demo

 These initialization procedures will start to download Tensorflow standard datasets.